WeloveBookSmart/BookSmart_Client/README.md

 # BookSmart_Client
-This is the repo only for client including uploads, manages, services
+This is the repo only for client data upload